 I had one of the tape decks that could record in HX Pro and it made every recording just shine.
 I wanted to achieve this with today’s vst plugins and I believe I finally have with the U-he Satin tape simulating plugin.

 Satin is an incredibly versatile product with many settings to emulate vintage tape decks.
 To get the HX Pro sound, I had to be a bit creative with the settings.

-Instead of going into detail about it here, I thought I would just give you the preset I made that works for me.
+Instead of going into detail about it here, I thought I would let you get the preset I made to see for yourself.